Menelik II

 Menelik was a controversial figure for much of his reign.
-Although praised internationally as a symbol of African resistance to colonialism and credited with being the architect of modern Ethiopia, critics among incorporated southern ethnic groups accused him of forced assimilation, land expropriation, and cultural suppression that contributed to later ethnic tensions.
+Although he was praised internationally as a symbol of African resistance to colonialism and credited with being the architect of modern Ethiopia, critics among incorporated ethnic groups accused him of forced assimilation, land expropriation, and cultural suppression that contributed to later ethnic tensions.
+He remains one of the most influential figures in Ethiopian history and is widely regarded as the founder of modern Ethiopia.